-This type of apps is special, because in most cases it has animation that increases design cost a lot.
+This type of apps is special because in most cases it has an animation that increases design cost a lot.
 Besides an average design for a game is more complex and requires more visual work.
-At the same time you must remember that games can be both very simple and very complex.
+At the same time, you must remember that games can be both very simple and very complex.
 So again, ‘it depends’.

 Estimated time: 300 hours and more.